tttor/ctrl-foundation/method/actor-critic/sac_haarnoja_2017.md

   * though they may have other benefits, such as improved exploration and ease of finetuning.

 ## idea: soft actor-critic (SAC)
-* soft actor-critic,
-  an off-policy actor-critic deep RL algorithm based on the maximum entropy reinforcement learning framework.
+* an off-policy actor-critic deep RL algorithm based on the maximum entropy reinforcement learning framework.
 * the actor aims to
   * maximize expected reward while also